This is my personal and professional credo:

 Be generous and expert, trustworthy and clear, open-minded and adaptable, persistent and present.

-These words captured how I try to live and work.
-In 2013, I wrote an article about them.
-It received an enthusiastic response, so I created a little guide that I distributed as a free PDF.
-Over 40,000 people downloaded that guide.
+I wrote these words about five years ago.
+They powered a little guide that I distributed as a free PDF; over 40,000 people downloaded it.
 They then became the organizing principle for one of my books.
-And now, they have led to the founding of the Kasanoff Institute.
+And now, they serve as the core principles of the Kasanoff Institute.

 Generous means to help others long before – and after – you need their help.